Programmable Property-Based Testing: Evaluation

 \subsection{Parallelizing Property-Based Testing}

-An important recent work on novel property runners is QuickerCheck~\cite{ParallelTesting}, where authors implement and evaluate a parallel run-time for QuickCheck~\cite{ClaessenH00}, achieving massive performance gains in a variety of workloads.
+An important recent work on novel property runners is QuickerCheck~\cite{ParallelTesting}, where authors implement and evaluate a parallel run-time for QuickCheck~\cite{ClaessenH00}, achieving massive performance gains on a variety of workloads.
 The underlying idea the authors propose is rather simple, they provide an alternative, parallel property runner {\tt quickCheckPar}, where multiple worker threads share a common variable that controls the size of the generated inputs.
 Using this strategy, the authors achieve an almost linear speed-up with respect to the number of physical cores used in testing.
 Unfortunately, due to the rigid structure of shallow embedding based PBT libraries, creating such a parallel runner requires intensive engineering effort.
 The commit history of the project shows that the implementation of this new runner is an effort spanning 2 years and more than 50 commits.

-In contrast, by leveraging the ability to implement property runners in user space, we were able to implement a naive version of the QuickerCheck algorithm in a matter of hours for our DBAS-style Racket library, with no prior knowledge of multicore Racket.
+In contrast, the DBAS-style Racket library let us implement a naive version of the QuickerCheck algorithm as a user-space runner, without changing the property representation or the core framework.
 Our implementation uses worker threads with 2 shared atomic variables, one keeping the current number of tests across threads, and one indicating if the process of testing is finished or not.

 We have compared this parallel runner with 4 threads against the single threaded runner across 131 tasks (53 BST, 58 RBT, 20 STLC).
 As the results of the simple generational property runner evaluation in Racket (\S~\ref{sec:shallow_vs_deep-racket}) shows, the majority of the tasks in ETNA~\cite{ETNA} are trivial for bespoke generators, they can be solved within 0.1 seconds.
 In order to measure the impact of the parallelization in the presence of such variation across tasks, we apply a set of cutoffs of time differences between task solving performance, and report the average ratio of time to solve for each cutoff.